Prasun6736/Speech-Emotion-Recognition/README.md

 - Pleasant Surprise (PS)

 ## Model Output
-After running the prediction file, the predicted emotion will be printed to the console.
+After running the prediction file, the predicted emotion will be printed .